-Making the right choice when it comes to digital marketing strategies can be crucial for your company, especially when you are a small business with a limited budget.
-Selecting the most appropriate channels to reach the right audience requires lots of research time, as well as in-depth marketing, digital communication and business management expertise.
+Making the right choice for digital marketing strategies can be crucial for your company, especially when you are a small business with a limited budget.
+Selecting the most appropriate channels to reach the right audience requires lots of research time, in-depth marketing, digital communication, and business management expertise.

 Considering the multitude of choices available, even the most experienced business person may have difficulties finding the path towards business success.
 Every small business owner has probably dealt with these dilemmas: is it worth investing in SEO?
 Should I opt for Google or Bing Ads campaigns?
 Which social media channel delivers the most significant impact on ROI?

 This is why we have gathered a few ideas and preliminary steps for small business owners and marketers to choose the digital marketing channel that truly matters for their business.

 Crafting a digital strategy is like building a house: it takes planning, patience, and passion.
 Right from the beginning, it pays to identify your long-term goals, so you know exactly what you want to achieve.
 As you progress from inception to roll-out, consider implementing a holistic approach to your digital marketing: not only will this create a conscious mission, but it will offer a great customer experience and will enhance a positive brand image.

 Efficiently using the digital tools at your disposal (websites, email marketing lists, social media pages, etc.) will enable you to display a coherent brand image, which will offer your audience a strong impression of what makes you unique.

 To present your products or services to the right audience, first, you need to define your buying persona (the profile of your potential/ideal client).
 Luckily, Facebook offers us some useful tools for that.
 Using Audience Insights, we can start building the type of person interested in our products/services.